uic-evl/AlveolusAnalysis/README.md

 ##  Application User Guide

-This section will give you an overview of the visualizations included in Alveolus Analysis, how to use it
+This section will give you an overview of the visualizations included in Alveolus Analysis.

 ### Charts and Their Explanations